g-juli0/Theory-Programming-Languages/README.md

 # Theory-Programming-Languages

-An exploration of old programming languages.
+An exploration of programming language history.
 Each language features an implementation of the Caesar cipher - encrypting, decrypting, and solving.

 ## Procedural languages include:
     - Fortran